nickjmorrow/technical-notes/interviewing/behavioral_interview.md

 ## Generic

+### Tell me about yourself

+### What is a time you had a conflict with a team member, and how did you resolve it?

+### What is something your team can improve on?

+### What are you actively trying to improve on?

+### What was a big hurdle you had on a project and how did you overcome it?

+### Why are you switching jobs?

+### How do you handle connflict / anger?

+### Tell me about a time you disagreed with a team lead / tech lead / product manager?

 ### Where do you see yourself in 5 years?

 - A go-to person for an application or set of applications